 7. Assess Vents for Blockage

 If you have a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Confirm the space doesn’t have leaves, animal nests, or snow/ice.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with routine professional tune-ups can help to reduce these factors.
 During your tune-up, your maintenance technician will clean and check over your heating equipment, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a serious problem.
-A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner home because your HVAC unit will be distributing clean air through a clean air filter.
-Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-A neglected HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
+A neglected HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to guarantee indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

 Your HVAC system is an important appliance with a limited lifetime.
 Depending on use, with proper maintenance you can expect your furnace and air conditioner

-to run between 8-18 years before you will need to consider replacement.
-However, poor maintenance is one of the top reasons for earlier replacement HVAC systems prior to end of average life expectancy.
+to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the primary reasons for earlier replacement HVAC systems prior to end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to cost a limb.
-Often we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to break the bank.
+Often we have special offers in your local area that you can take advantage of.